 Sales tax tends to be regressive, and in response, most states have different tax rates and rules for different kinds of products.
 The Tax Foundation says that “An ideal sales tax should apply to all final consumer purchases, without regard to whether items are classified as ‘necessities’ or ‘luxuries.’
 Sales taxes ‘should apply to all consumption expenditures… at a uniform rate.’”

-But all but three states in the U.S. exempt food or have a lower rate on food than on less essential goods.
+All but three states in the U.S. exempt food or have a lower tax rate on food than other less essential goods.
 Different kinds of foods also have different tax rates and rules, leading to the famous law that makes bagels untaxable unless they’re sliced, at which point they can be taxed.

-Some other example of this kind of necessity vs. luxury distinction:
+Some other examples of this kind of necessity vs. luxury distinction:

 The same kinds of distinction show up for clothing, where a fur coat may be taxable and a cloth coat exempt, or costumes are taxable and school uniforms are not.